pcattori/blog/content/posts/composable-behavior.md

 ---
 title: "Composable Behavior with React Hooks"
 date: 2019-11-14T21:07:19-05:00
-lastmod: 2019-11-29T23:04:45-05:00
+lastmod: 2020-02-15T12:45:00-00:00
 tags: [React]
 ---

 When I first learned [React](https://reactjs.org/) :atom:, it took me less than a day to run into the ol' ["controlled vs uncontrolled components"](https://reactjs.org/docs/uncontrolled-components.html) dichotomy.
-At the time, I didn't even know the terms "controlled" and "uncontrolled", but was still struggling to fit the designs in my head into those two buckets.
+At the time, I didn't know the terms "controlled" and "uncontrolled", but was still struggling to fit my designs into these two buckets.

 The tension was between 2 competing goals: